wanglt311/FoodDeliveryApplication/README.md

 * After successfully payed, payment return **payment ID**, **timestamp**
 * User can see the **estimated delivery time**

+## Non-Functional Requirements:
+* Use microservices architecture
+* reasonable amount of unit tests, integration tests and mvc tests
+* at least one place to handle payment error case

 ## References:

 Spring Data REST - Reference Documentation: